ThursdayChurch/styleguide.thursdaychurch.org/style-guide.md

 2. Write from the first person plural perspective: we, not they
 3. Be brief and speak directly.
 4. Avoid exclamation points.
 If you must exclaim, use words that do  the exclaiming for you.
+5. Never use all caps (unless it’s an abbreviation).

 #### Inform.